-The KARIM project is structured into 17 actions which will bring together a partnership of eight organisations, including innovation support agencies, universities, regional government agencies and SME support organisations.
+The KARIM project was structured into 17 actions which brought together a partnership of eight organisations, including innovation support agencies, universities, regional government agencies and SME support organisations.

-Some of the outputs of this collaborative partnership will be:
+Some of the outputs of this collaborative partnership are:

-- Mapping existing support for innovation and technology transfer across North West Europe (NWE)
+- A map of existing support for innovation and technology transfer across North West Europe (NWE)

-- Establishing key priority markets and technology opportunities for all SME sectors in NWE
+- Identification of key priority markets and technology opportunities for all SME sectors in NWE

-- Developing a transnational ICT platform to harbour events, training and coaching opportunities and access to market foresight analysis
+- A transnational ICT platform for events, training and coaching opportunities and access to market foresight analysis

 - Building university capacities to provide technology transnationally

-- Examining the differing roles of university spin-out companies across NWE
+- An examination of the differing roles of university spin-out companies across NWE

 - Building SME capacities to access innovation support and technology transnationally

-- Developing responsible innovation as a sound innovation philosophy
+- The development of responsible innovation as a sound innovation philosophy

 For more information on KARIM contact Helen Fogg on 01524 510706.